TomAtomCZ/JobQueueBundle/README.md

 {% block body %}...{% endblock %}
 ```

-To change or add translations for a new locale, use those translation variables in your messages.{locale}.yaml:
+To change or add translations for a new locale, use those translation variables in your
+translations/messages.{locale}.yaml:

+(Currently there are only translations for *en* and *cs* locales)

 ```yaml
 job.detail: 'Detail'